bcgov/workbc-main/README.md

 **For Windows users**, follow [this guide on StackExchange to install and configure Make for Windows](https://superuser.com/a/1634350/221936).

+## Testing
+Refer to the [`src/scripts/test`](src/scripts/test/README.md) folder for instructions on load-testing the site.

+## Content migration / seeding
+Refer to the [`src/scripts/migration`](src/scripts/migration/README.md) folder for instructions on seeding content from legacy sources into this site.

 ## Troubleshooting

 - If you notice that Search API is no longer finding results even though you rebuilt the Solr indexes, try the following: